nukah/nukah.github.io/content/me.md

 I've been working in IT and software development in particular for the last 10 years, starting with QA, then moving to automation, and finally to actual software development.

-First few projects were mostly individual or small freelance applications, and after some time of research and getting into principles and methodologies I started working in the industrial field.

-I've been working with Ruby/Rails stack for the last 10 years.
+I've been working with `Ruby/Rails` stack for the last 10 years.
 Lately, I've been using `Go` more because of its efficiency in distributed performance-oriented systems.

-I've been mostly working with backend systems developing infrastructure for distributed web systems(most of them interacting with different kinds of front applications).

-I'm experienced with both native ruby application and rails stack, architecture design, software development patterns, and conventions.
+I consider myself proficient in architecture design, software development patterns, and conventions.
 Considering myself a big fan of clean and comprehensible code.

-Recent projects, I am being part of, inspired me to utilize lean development philosophy, being able to quickly deliver and examine features, capable of understanding business motives and producing respective results.

-On the latest projects in addition to architecting and developing, I've been managing feature teams (<10 people), handling hiring, performance analysis, mentoring and day-to-day activities within product flow.
+My expertise includes designing and developing high-load distributed backend applications, leading software teams, mentoring junior developers, and problem solving.
+Throughout my career, I have successfully managed projects from conception to completion with great results.

+I specialize in software architecture, problem solving, team management and mentoring.
+My strengths also include designing complex algorithms, optimizing code for performance, troubleshooting system issues, and developing secure applications.
+In addition to this, I have excellent communication skills which enable me to effectively collaborate with stakeholders from all levels of the organization.

+I am passionate about technology and have a strong desire to stay up-to-date with the latest trends in the industry.

 ### Languages